People's democratic dictatorship

-People's democratic dictatorship (人民民主专政 (Rénmín Mínzhǔ Zhuānzhèng)) is a phrase incorporated into the Constitution of the People's Republic of China.
-The premise of the "People's democratic dictatorship" is that the Chinese Communist Party (CCP) and state represent and act on behalf of the people, but in the preservation of the dictatorship of the proletariat, possess and may use powers against reactionary forces.
+People's democratic dictatorship (人民民主专政 (Rénmín Mínzhǔ Zhuānzhèng)) is a phrase incorporated into the constitution of the People's Republic of China and the constitution of the Chinese Communist Party (CCP).
+The premise of the "People's democratic dictatorship" is that the party and state represent and act on behalf of the people, but in the preservation of the dictatorship of the proletariat, and possess and may use powers against reactionary forces.
+The term forms one of the CCP's Four Cardinal Principles.
 Implicit in the concept of the people's democratic dictatorship is the notion that dictatorial control by the party is necessary to prevent the government from collapsing into a "dictatorship of the bourgeoisie", a liberal democracy, which, it is feared, would mean politicians acting in the interest of the bourgeoisie.
 This would be in opposition to the socialist charter of the CCP.

 The concept, and form of government, is similar to that of people's democracy, which was implemented in a number of Central and Eastern European Communist-controlled states under the guidance of the Soviet Union.

 Origins

 The concept of people's democratic dictatorship is rooted in the "new" type of democracy promoted by Mao Zedong in Yan'an during the Chinese Civil War.

-In a September 1948 report to the Politburo, Mao called for establishing "a people's democratic dictatorship based on an alliance of workers and peasants under proletarian leadership."
+In a September 1948 report to the CCP Politburo, CCP Chairman Mao Zedong called for establishing "a people's democratic dictatorship based on an alliance of workers and peasants under proletarian leadership."
 According to Mao, this alliance "is not limited to workers and peasants, but is a people's democratic dictatorship that allows the participation of bourgeois democrats."

 The term's best known usage occurred on June 30, 1949, in commemoration of the 28th Anniversary of the founding of the CCP.
 In his article, On the People's Democratic Dictatorship, Chairman Mao expounded his ideas about a People's Democratic Dictatorship as well as provided some rebuttals to criticism that he anticipated he would face.

-Mao also referenced the concept of people's democratic dictatorship in his opening and closing speeches at the September 1949 first meeting of the Chinese People's Political Consultative Conference (CPPC).
+Mao also referenced the concept of people's democratic dictatorship in his opening and closing speeches at the September 1949 first meeting of the Chinese People's Political Consultative Conference (CPPCC).